-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-5.5 If post-harvest handling is used to achieve microbial criteria, Operation has documentation supporting its use.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-4.5 If microbial die-off is used to achieve the operation's microbial criteria, operation has documentation supporting its use.
 R • If die-off or removal rates or other methods (e.g., commercial washing) are used to achieve microbial criteria of water used during growing, Operation has scientific data or information used to support its effectiveness.
 Documentation includes the specific time interval or log reduction applied, how the time interval or log reduction was determined, and the dates of corresponding activities such as the dates of last irrigation and harvest, the dates of harvest and end of storage, and/or the dates of activities such as commercial washing.
 Auditor verifies documentation for completeness.
 Operation obtains documentation on, or discontinues use of, unsupported methods, uses approved methods in an effective manner, and maintains required documentation.
-F-5.6 If Operation uses an alternative approach to regulatory microbiological testing, Operation has scientific data or information to support the alternative.
-R • If Operation uses an alternative testing method, frequency or criteria to regulatory requirements, Operation has documentation supporting the alternative.
+F-4.6 If operation uses an alternative approach to regulatory microbiological testing compared to current industry standards or regulations, operation has scientific data or information to support the alternative as providing the same level of public health protection.
+R • If operation uses an alternative testing method, frequency or criteria compared to industry standards or regulatory requirements, operation has documentation to support the alternative as providing the same level of public health protection.
 Auditor verifies documentation for completeness.
 Operation obtains documentation on, or discontinues use of, the alternative.

-F-6: Animal Control
+F-5: Animal Control

-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-6.1 The Operation has a written risk assessment on animal activity in and around the production area.
-A • There shall be a written assessment of the growing fields and adjacent land, prior to each growing season, focusing on domestic and wild animal activity including grazing and feeding operations, noting crop characteristics, type and approximate number of animals, proximity to the growing field, water sources, and other relevant factors.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-5.1 The operation has a written risk assessment on animal activity in and around the production area.
+A • There shall be a written assessment of the growing fields and adjacent land, prior to each growing season, focusing on domesticated and wild animal activity including grazing and feeding operations, noting crop characteristics (e.g., does crop grow on ground vs. tree), type, concentration and occurrences of animals, proximity to the growing field, water sources, and other relevant factors.
 Auditor reviews the written assessment to ensure it has been performed for this season and is complete.
 Operation performs and documents the assessment.
-F-6.2 The Operation routinely monitors for animal activity in and around the growing area during the growing season.
+F-5.2 The operation routinely monitors for animal activity in and around the growing area during the growing season.
 R There shall be scheduled monitoring of growing fields and adjacent land for evidence of animal activity.
 A frequency of monitoring and assessment shall be established based on production factors, such as the crop, geography, and other conditions.
 Auditor reviews monitoring records to ensure the frequency of monitoring is consistent with the schedule.
 Operation develops and implements a monitoring schedule.

-F-6.3 Based on the risk assessment, there shall be measures to prevent or minimize the potential for contamination from animals, including domesticated animals used in farming operations.
-WP, R • The Operation shall have risk- appropriate actions to prevent or minimize the potential for contamination of produce with pathogens from animal feces, including from domesticated animals used in farming operations.
-There shall be a written record of any mitigation or corrective actions.
-Preventive measures and corrective actions shall comply with all local, state and federal regulations concerning animal control and natural resource conservation.
-Auditor reviews preventive measures and corrective action plans.
-Operation develops and implements risk- appropriate corrective actions for animal intrusions reasonably likely to contaminate produce in the field.
+F-5.3 Based on the risk WP, • The operation shall have risk- Auditor reviews Operation develops assessment, there R appropriate actions to prevent or preventive measures and implements risk- shall be measures to minimize the potential for and corrective action appropriate corrective prevent or minimize contamination of produce with plans. actions for animal the potential for pathogens from animal feces, including intrusions reasonably contamination from from domesticated animals used in likely to contaminate animals, including farming operations.
+There shall be a produce in the field. domesticated animals written record of any mitigation (e.g., used in farming installation of buffer zones, fences, operations. ditches, berms, etc.) or corrective actions.
+Preventive measures and corrective actions shall comply with all local, state, and federal regulations concerning animal control and natural resource conservation.